Vauxhall Mokka Electric review: interior, dashboard & comfort

-It looks like Vauxhall has taken a bit of inspiration from Mercedes' latest interiors for the Mokka-e’s Pure Panel infotainment system.
+It looks like Vauxhall has taken a bit of inspiration from Mercedes' latest interiors for the Mokka Electric's Pure Panel infotainment system.
 It's slightly reminiscent of the latest MBUX infotainment system in the A-Class and other models, but Vauxhall’s doesn’t system doesn’t quite stack up against them.

-As opposed to the Volkswagen ID.3 or Volkswagen ID.4, the Mokka-e still features plenty of physical buttons and switches for you to control the car’s various functions.
+As opposed to the Volkswagen ID.3 or Volkswagen ID.4, the Mokka Electric still features plenty of physical buttons and switches for you to control the car’s various functions.
 It might not be as futuristic, but for some it'll be easier to operate than haptic feedback sliders in other electric cars.

-Overall, the Mokka-e’s interior quality is good.
+Overall, the Mokka Electric’s interior quality is good.
 There are a few hard plastics around the cabin, but Vauxhall has done well to make sure there are softer, more tactile materials in the places you're most likely to lay your hands.
-The shiny black trim is the only option available, which looks good to begin with, but is a real fingerprint magnet.
+The shiny black trim is the only option available, which looks good to begin with, but is a real fingerprint and scratch magnet.

 Equipment, options & accessories

-The Mokka-e is available in two trim levels: GS Line and Ultimate.
-A panoramic rear-view camera, keyless go, dual-screen infotainment with a 10-inch centre and 12-inch driver's display, plus 18-inch wheels, a contrasting black roof, adaptive cruise control and keyless entry are standard on the GS Line.
-Ultimate takes a more comfort-orientated approach, with smaller 17-inch alloys, heated seats and a heated steering wheel.
+The Mokka Electric is available in two trim levels: GS and Ultimate.
+A panoramic rear-view camera, keyless go, a dual-screen infotainment system – more on that later – plus 18-inch wheels, a contrasting black roof, heated front seats, a heated steering wheel and keyless entry are standard on the GS Line.
+Ultimate lives up to its name with plush leather and Alcantara upholstery, Matrix LED headlights and a handful of extra driver aids.

 Infotainment, apps & sat nav